 The Council provides payroll services to external organisations, including Academy Schools and Colleges of Further Education, using capacity within its payroll system.
-Whilst the cost of providing the service is charged to the external organisation and forms part of the CIES, the payroll records for the external organisations do not form part of the Council's financial statements.
+The cost of providing the service is charged to the external organisation.
+The payroll records for the external organisations do not form part of the Council's financial statements.